Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 If you notice that only those plants near LPG cylinders and natural gas lines are wilting, it may be a sign to contact emergency services (111) to have them take a look.

-Nausea, headaches, difficulty or irregular breathing, fatigue, chest pain, flu-like symptoms, dizziness or light-headedness, and drowsiness can all be signs of carbon monoxide (CO) poisoning.
+Nausea, headaches, difficulty or irregular breathing, fatigue, chest pain, flu-like symptoms, dizziness or light-headedness, and drowsiness can all be gas leak symptoms and signs of carbon monoxide (CO) poisoning.

 Typically, properly functioning gas appliances are quite safe.